IonicaBizau/Guess-Your-Number/README.md

 Guess Your Number
 =================

-Divide et Impera method for quessing a number you choose in an interval.
+Divide et Impera method for guessing a number you choose from an interval.
-The minimum number of questions for the correct answer.
+You must answer to a minimum number of questions.

 ## The steps
 1. Choose the limits of your number: limMin and limMax.